 TestComplete can recognize Win32 Edit controls in Windows applications.
 It provides special properties and methods that let you retrieve the controls data and simulate user actions on the controls (see below).

-For information on how to use these properties and methods in tests, see Working With Edit Controls.
+For information on how to use these properties and methods in tests, see Working With Edit Controls in Desktop Windows Applications.

 In order for TestComplete to be able to work with your controls as with Win32 Edit controls, the control’s class name must be specified in the Win32 Controls and Windows | Edit box group of your project’s Object Mapping options.
 By default, this group contains the following items:

 |Note:||Asterisk (*) wildcards specify variable parts of class names.|

 You can also command the test engine to recognize custom controls as Win32 Edit controls.
 See below for information about this.

 Recognizing Custom Controls

 To command TestComplete to recognize your custom controls as Win32 Edit controls: